Ingeniously Problematic™ behaviour is on display when it is clearly known what

 Hypocrisy Gauge: “I get more ess, aitch, one, tee done than anybody.”
 Actually intimidates Specialist and Practitioner types to do the majority of their grunt work.
 (Same as the Director).

-When annoyed or angry: Cold, calculated, concise statement of icy fury.
+When annoyed or angry: Will come out with a cold, calculated, concise statement of icy fury.

 Fuse length and what sets off anger: Will not 'go off' if unnecessary.
 Others trying to undermine, inefficiency.

 Hypocrisy Gauge: Can dish it out but cannot take it well coming back the other way.

 When annoyed or angry: Start fighting, doing a work out.

 Fuse length and what sets off anger: Do it in the moment.
 Boredom, being confined.